 In some settings across Canada, transition support workers are a promising approach.
 They act as a bridge between hospital care and community services and facilitate access to community services.

-CAMH’s Dr. Kristin Cleverley is building evidence on this approach through a new study.
+CAMH’s Dr. Kristin Cleverley is building evidence on this approach through a new study, published in November 2018 in the Journal of the Canadian Academy of Child and Adolescent Psychiatry.
 The research examined two transition support programs assisting young patients at three hospitals in the Greater Toronto Area.
 The study’s goal was to describe what a transition support worker does, recommendations for organizations interested in this model, and areas where further research is needed.

 The study found that, in both programs, the transition support worker provides intensive support that begins while a patient is in the hospital.
 The transition support worker is the patient’s advocate, learning about their needs, then reaching out to appropriate community services.
 Support continues for one to six months until the patient begins care in the community.
 The transition support worker also facilitates the transition to adult services if the patient is turning 18.